phalcon-orphanage/docs/en/tutorial-vokuro.md

 - xml
 - xmlwriter

 Phalcon needs to be installed.
 Head over to the [installation](installation) page if you need help with installing Phalcon.
-Note that Phalcon v4 requires the PSR extension to be installed and loaded **before** Phalcon.
-To install PSR you can check the [php-psr][psr] GitHub page.

 Finally, you will also need to ensure that you have updated the composer packages (see section below).